CaptainFact/captain-fact-dev-data/README.md

 ### Wikidata

-Contains all the data extracted from Wikidata via wikidata.
+Contains all the data extracted from Wikidata via the [Wikidata Query Service](https://query.wikidata.org/) API.
 The `.sparql` files are provided too so you can make your own requests on [Wikidata Query Service](https://query.wikidata.org/).